Tom Hooper (rugby union)

-Club career
+Career

 Hooper was named in the Brumbies squad for the Super Rugby Trans-Tasman and the following 2021 Super Rugby AU season.
 He made his debut in round 1 of Super Rugby Trans-Tasman in the match against the and played all 5 games, coming off the bench for all games.
 In 2021 Hooper made 12 appearances including 2 starts in the finals series.

 In the 2023 Super Rugby Pacific season Hooper started the season injured, making his season debut in Round 11, playing the remaining 7 games of the season including 2 games in the finals.

-Hooper will leave the Brumbies at the end of the 2025 season to join the Premiership club Exeter Chiefs in England.
+Hooper left the Brumbies at the end of the 2025 season to join the Premiership club Exeter Chiefs in England.

+In July 2026, Hooper was confirmed to be joining the Queensland Reds on a two-year in the Super Rugby beginning in the 2029 season.
+The news of his signing was made amid his contract extension with Exeter, staying with the club through to the 2027–28 Premiership season.

 International career

-In July 2023 Hooper was selected for the Australian Wallabies, starting at number 6 against South Africa.
+In July 2023 Hooper was selected for the Wallabies, starting at number 6 against South Africa.
 He earned another 2 caps against New Zealand, scoring a try in the second Bledisloe Cup test and leading the tackle count in both tests.

-In August 2023 Hooper was named in the Wallabies squad for the 2023 Rugby World Cup and would start in the back row for all four of the Wallabies pool matches.
+In August 2023 Hooper was named in the Wallabies squad for the 2023 Rugby World Cup and started in the back row for all four of the Wallabies pool matches.

-Hooper would be a fringe player in 2024 under new coach Joe Schmidt, making only two appearances off the bench against Georgia in a mid-season test and South Africa in the Rugby Championship.
-He would be selected in the greater squad for the Grand Slam Spring Tour, however only featured in the two matches for Australia XV/Australia A against Bristol and England A and therefore not adding to his test count.
+Hooper was a fringe player in 2024 under new coach Joe Schmidt, making only two appearances off the bench against Georgia in a mid-season test and South Africa in the Rugby Championship.
+He was selected in the greater squad for the Grand Slam Spring Tour, but only featured in the two matches for Australia XV/Australia A against Bristol and England A.

-After a superb 2025 Super Rugby campaign where he would finish runner up in the Player of the Year Award, Hooper would again break into the national first-team contention, gaining selection on the bench for the Wallabies opening test again Fiji.
+After a superb 2025 Super Rugby campaign where he finished runner up in the Player of the Year Award, Hooper again broke into the national first-team contention, gaining selection on the bench for the Wallabies opening test again Fiji.
 He would also feature prominently in the 2025 British and Irish Lions Tour, gaining selection on the bench in the first test and concluded with a player of the match performance in the Wallabies' victory in third and final test.